prashantupdate-max/Skeleton-loaders/README.md

 # ⚡ Skeleton Loader Pro

-### 🧩 Modern Skeleton Screens Built With HTML, CSS & JavaScript
+### 🧩 Modern Skeleton Screens Built With HTML, CSS & JavaScript.

 A beautiful collection of animated skeleton loaders inspired by modern applications like YouTube, Netflix, Amazon, and Dashboard Interfaces.